 Located at 1,202 metres above sea level, by the river Segre, and just over the (non existant) French border, it’s difficult to know when to stop saying bonjour and start saying holà!

 Puigcerdà was unique during the Spanish Civil War in having a democratically elected Anarchist council.

-If you arrive like I did, on a winter’s night, from the slow calm of the small villages of Bourg Madame or Porté Puymorens above Font Romeu, you are in for quite a surprise.
+If you arrive like I did, on a winter’s night in late December, from the slow calm of the small villages of Bourg Madame or Porté Puymorens above Font Romeu, you are in for quite a surprise.
 The town is crackling over the festive season!
 Bars and restaurants, classy shopping precincts, hot chestnuts and churros stands, bright lights, casino, floodlit frozen man-made lake (built in the 14th century to irrigate the surrounding farmland) with very cold ducks and swans…..